Falken42/SecondReality/README.md

 Multiplatform Support
 =====================

 All of the platform-specific code has been abstracted away in its own interface.
 If you wish to add a new platform, implement the functions in source/jni/platform.h in a separate source file and add that source file to your build system.
-Implement main() or entry point function is required for your platform, and call the demo\_execute() function listed in u2-port.h to run the demo.
+Implement main() or whatever entry point function is required for your platform, and call the demo\_execute() function listed in u2-port.h to run the demo.

 Note that the Second Reality code was originally developed for DOS and is non-reentrant.
 Once you call demo\_execute(), it will **not return** until after the entire demo has completed.
-The only idle callback function provided is through platform\_handle\_events(), but if your platform cannot render properly without returning from it's caller, then this port will not work on your platform.
-It might be possible to work around this by using fibers, however.
+The only idle callback function provided is through platform\_handle\_events(), but if your platform cannot render properly without returning from its caller, then this port will not work on your platform.
+It might be possible to work around this limitation by using fibers, however.
 Note that there are no plans to overhaul the original code to support reentrancy.

 Older Screenshots